Buying real estate in Myanmar?

 Sources: Disegno Journal, Mordor Intelligence, The Irrawaddy

-5) Mandalay real estate prices will surge as it becomes a major economic hub
+5) Mandalay’s property prices will increase as it emerges as a key economic hub

 Mandalay is quickly becoming a key economic center in Myanmar, drawing attention from investors and businesses alike.